Any alteration to data on ChartHop represents an event.

 change.create.hire [department:engineering directs > 0]

-The particular set of filters that were matched will be passed in the webhook in the matchFilters property.
+The particular set of filters that are matched will be passed in the webhook in the matchFilters property.

 You will receive the POST as an HTTP POST containing the following: